-The following will detail the steps to set up a Mac user to the Control Center.
+The following will detail the steps to set up a Mac user in the Control Center.

 Navigate to https://jobs.goodsync.com and log in to your company.

 Reference your Company ID in the Settings tab of your Control Center.
 This will allow the installer to point to your particular Control Center instance for connection.

 Open a terminal and navigate to the folder where the installer is downloaded.
 By default, this will typically be in the Downloads folder.
 The “cd” command can be used to move through your directory structure and the "ls" command can be used to view the contents of your current location.

 Once the installer is downloaded and you are in the working directory containing the installer (typically /Users/YourUser/Downloads), ensure that you grant the installer execution permissions with the following command: